govex/govex.github.io/open-data/policy-touchpoints/index.md

 * New or supplemental employee training programs should include a primer on open data as a tool for internal use, public engagement, and service co-production.
 * If you have an “open by default” mandate in applicable laws or executive orders, ensure that you define clear criteria for when data should be excluded from public release.
 * If you do not have an “open by default” mandate in applicable laws or executive orders, ensure that you define clear criteria for when data should be included for public release.
+* Refer to the [GovEx Open Data Getting Started Guide](http://centerforgov.gitbooks.io/open-data-getting-started/content/) for more details on building open data governance.

 ### Information Technology